Impresiones de Buenos Aires — día 1

 Anyway, SIM cards in hand it was time to try some Kentucky’s pizza and sort out our totally vital free WhatsApp usage.
 A couple of empanadas (no pizza in the end) came and went, but still no SIM goodness.
 The activation process was oddly impossible.
 The instructions just didn’t work and we seemed to lack some kind of Argentine ID number.
 We weren’t gonna taste those sweet sweet ‘gigas’ today.

-Quick coffee and crepe at Alma (on Au 9 Julio), back to the hotel, shower, brief Argentine-dubbed Simpsons episode on Fox (bloody love watching the Simpsons in foreign countries.
-It was the one where Bart skips school and watches the French chef injure himself in a restaurant kitchen.
-So confusing watching an English-speaking French character dubbed into Spanish.
-Enjoyable.) and then out for evening food.
+Quick coffee and crepe at Alma (on Au 9 Julio), back to the hotel, shower, brief Argentine-dubbed Simpsons episode on Fox (watching the Simpsons in foreign countries is one of my favourite things) and then out for evening food.
 We tiredly sloped around, adhering to the British tradition of awkwardly standing outside restaurants looking at the menu in an attempt to conjure up an excuse not to go in and figure out how it works.

 After a while of really perfecting procrastination we came across and wobbled into Saint Burger.
 It looked like a real place!
 Actual Argentinians were there.
 We were pleased.
 The pleasure lasted but momentarily since it had the one thing we were expressly trying to avoid: a complicated post-office-style ordering system with numbers and tills and self-collection and things.
 I yawned out some Spanish and ordered a couple of beers as a test.
 It seemed like it went OK, so I did the same for burgers.
 That also seemed to go OK (except I screwed up Maggie’s order) and some 30 mins later, burger, beer and apprehension alike had been digested.
 It was time for home.